awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.m1** – Previous\-generation general\-purpose instance classes\.

 The following are the Memory Optimized DB instance classes available:
++ **db\.z1d** – Latest\-generation instance classes optimized for memory\-intensive applications\.
+These offer both high compute capacity and a high memory footprint\.
+High frequency z1d instances deliver a sustained all core frequency of up to 4\.0 GHz\.
 + **db\.x1e** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per GiB of RAM among the DB instance classes and up to 3,904 GiB of DRAM\-based instance memory\.
 The db\.x1e instance classes are available only in the following regions: US East \(N\.
 Virginia\), US West \(Oregon\), EU \(Ireland\), Asia Pacific \(Tokyo\), and Asia Pacific \(Sydney\)\.
 + **db\.x1** – Current\-generation instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per GiB of RAM among the DB instance classes and up to 1,952 GiB of DRAM\-based instance memory\.
 + **db\.r5** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.